 Our book with the Two Thirsty Gardeners, Brew It Yourself, shows you how to brew your own cider, make a mean hot toddy, and much more.
 If you’re not already familiar, the Two Thirsty Gardeners are Nick Moyle and Richard Hood, two friends who run the popular digging and swigging website Two Thirsty Gardeners.

 The Two Thirsty Gardeners show that brewing your own delicious alcoholic drinks can be surprisingly quick and easy.
-Taking their two great loves—alcohol and gardening—Nick and Rich provide home brewing recipes to inspire you to turn a surplus harvest, a visit to a fruit farm, or a delivery from the supermarket into a festive array of drinks.
+Taking their two great loves-alcohol and gardening-Nick and Rich provide home brewing recipes to inspire you to turn a surplus harvest, a visit to a fruit farm, or a delivery from the supermarket into a festive array of drinks.
 They go over everything from growing your own apple trees to finding a reliable tree service company that can keep those trees healthy to top tips for the fermentation process.
 This book truly covers every aspect of making your own brews!

 Traditionally drunk in England on Twelfth Night, this unusually named pagan throwback is consumed during the practice of “wassailing,” the ancient ritual of awakening apple trees from their winter slumber to encourage a bountiful apple crop in the coming year.
 Custom dictates that wassailers drink from a communal cup of lambswool while singing the wassail song (see below).
 Pots and pans are beaten with sticks to drive away any harvest-spoiling entities and, in some of the more rowdy ceremonies, shotguns* are fired into the branches of the quivering apple trees.
 Planning to hold your own backyard wassail?
 Appease frightened neighbors by offering them a cup of this steamy beverage.